The Bankrate promise

-Best home insurance companies in Houston
+Best cheap home insurance companies in Houston

 Learn more: Nationwide Insurance review

-Learn more: Allstate Insurance review
+Learn more: Travelers Insurance review

 Home insurance discounts in Houston

-- Loyalty discount: Many insurers offer a small discount if you have been with the company for a certain number of years.
+- Loyalty discount: Many insurers offer a discount if you have been with the company for a certain number of years.
 Others give a loyalty discount to you just for switching to that company.

 Frequently asked questions

-You probably need enough home insurance to be able to repair or rebuild your home after a catastrophic disaster, such as a hurricane.
+How much home insurance you need will vary by individual.
+Experts typically advise Houston homeowners to have enough home insurance to be able to repair or rebuild the home if it is destroyed completely.
 You can get a general idea of the starting point for these costs by multiplying construction costs per square foot in your region by your home’s square footage to get a starting number.
 A licensed insurance agent can help you figure out exactly how much you will need and which policies will best serve your needs.

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 current rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - Coverage A, Dwelling:$250,000

 - Coverage B, Other Structures: $25,000